 Smoking -- Ireland and Northern Ireland both have broad antismoking laws that ban smoking in all public places, including bars, restaurants, and hotel lobbies.
 However, most restaurants and pubs have covered outdoor smoking areas.

 Taxes -- As in many European countries, sales tax (VAT, or value-added tax) is often already included in the price shown on price tags.
 In the Republic, VAT rates vary—for hotels, restaurants, and car rentals, it is 13.5%; for souvenirs and gifts, it is 23%.
 In Northern Ireland, the VAT is 20% across the board.
 VAT charged on services such as hotel stays, meals, car rentals, and entertainment cannot be refunded to visitors, but the VAT on products such as souvenirs is refundable.
 Save your receipts and present them at the Global Refund Desk when you get to the airport (they’re located airside in the main terminals at Dublin and Shannon; in Dublin the desk is now an automated kiosk, located on the left just after you pass the Starbucks on the way to the departure gates).
 They can usually issue you a refund there and then.
-Some larger stores can issue you with a Global Refund form and refund your VAT themselves, although you’ll need to know your passport number, flight number, and departure time.
+Some larger stores can issue you a Global Refund form and refund your VAT themselves, although you’ll need to know your passport number, flight number, and departure time.
 In practice, this is usually much more fuss than it’s worth.

 Telephones -- In the Republic, the telephone system is known as Eircom; in Northern Ireland, it's BT (British Telecom).
-Every effort has been made to ensure that the numbers and information in this guide are accurate at the time of writing.
+Every effort has been made to ensure that the numbers and information in this guide were accurate at the time of writing.

 Overseas calls from Ireland can be quite costly, whether you use a local phone card or your own calling card.